MercuryWorkshop/scramjet/README.md

 Scramjet is an interception-based web proxy designed to bypass arbitrary web browser restrictions, support a wide range of sites, and act as middleware for open-source projects.
 It prioritizes security, developer friendliness, and performance.

-### Scramjet upstream is NOW frozen.
-Please do not make PRs to this repository.
-Refer to <a href="https://github.com/HeyPuter/browser.js">browser.js</a> where this project will now receive updates outside of just bypassing internet censorship.

 ## Supported Sites

 Scramjet has CAPTCHA support!
 Some of the popular websites that Scramjet supports include: